|

 - Maintain a web application using a content management system

-- Integrate rich content, such as video, into a web application
+- Integrate rich content, such as video, into a web application using the YouTubetm APIs

 - Build web applications that can function even when the web is unavailable